wells19d/KitchenQueue2/README.md

 **Know what you have.
 Cook what you love.**

-**KitchenQueue** is a comprehensive mobile application designed for families to share and streamline meal planning, grocery shopping, and kitchen inventory management.
+**Kitchen Queue** is a comprehensive mobile application designed for families to share and streamline meal planning, grocery shopping, and kitchen inventory management.
 The app is built with React Native, leveraging Redux and Redux-Saga for state management, Firebase for authentication and Firestore for real-time database syncing.
 It uses a custom-built UI library (`KQ-UI`) for performance-focused, brand-consistent components.

 ---